Cellular or Bluetooth RPM Devices & How To Choose

 RPM Bluetooth Medical Devices

-For example, Tenovi’s Blood Glucose Meter is a top-line FDA-cleared class 1 RPM device that does not require syncing or apps.
-It includes a cell-enabled meter, lancet, and custom test strips that simplify measuring blood sugar.
+Tenovi’s Blood Glucose Meter is a top-line FDA-cleared class 1 RPM device that does not require syncing or apps.
+It includes a cellular-connected meter, lancets, and test strips.
+Tenovi offers a replenishment supply program for lancets and test strips for added convenience.

-All the patient has to do is gather the equipment and perform the following steps with clean hands:
+All the patient has to do is plug in the Gateway and then perform the following steps with clean hands:

 1. Insert the test strip into the meter

-2. Wipe your finger with an alcohol pad and let dry
+2. Wipe your finger with an alcohol pad and let it dry

 3. Gently prick the side of the finger with the lancet